 The exact cost of the Exotic Shorthair Cat depends on the breeder and several other factors.
 Generally, be prepared to pay at least $1500 for a healthy and vaccinated kitten.

-However, if you are set on particular coat color or competition quality kitten, your budget should be around $2000 or higher.
+However, if you are set on a specific coat color or competition quality kitten, your budget should be around $2000 or higher.

 Are Exotic Shorthair Cats Friendly?